eilla1/htc2.hackthefog.com/README.md

 # htc2.hackthefog.com
-This is the website for the Hack the Cloud 2.0 hackathon
+This is the website for the Hack the Cloud 2.0 hackathon.

 ## Install dependencies